Ask Edna Blog

 Keep in mind where God has placed you and for what purpose.

-Make plans that align with the abilities of your team.
+Make plans that align with the abilities of your team and purpose.

 Your process will seek to accommodate the people you are leading.